Smooth Embeddings

 Conversely, suppose \(F\) is an immersion and fix \(p \in M\).
 The

-(at an interior point) or its
+an interior point, or its

 boundary counterpart

-(at a boundary point) puts \(F\) into the standard immersion form near \(p\), from which one
+when \(p \in \partial M\), puts \(F\) into the standard immersion form near \(p\).
+From that

-reads off a neighborhood \(U_1\) on which \(F\) is injective.
-Now choose a
+form one reads off a neighborhood \(U_1\) of \(p\) on which \(F\) is injective.

-\(U\) of \(p\) with \(\overline U \subseteq U_1\).
+\(M\), and \(\overline U \subseteq U_1\).
 The restriction of \(F\) to the compact set

-embedding by the
+topological embedding by the

-closed map lemma;
+closed map lemma.

-and a restriction of a topological embedding is again one,
+A restriction of a topological embedding is again one, so \(F|_U\) is both a topological

-so \(F|_U\) is a topological embedding and a smooth immersion — a smooth embedding.
+embedding and a smooth immersion, hence a smooth embedding.

 This theorem points toward a purely topological notion.
 For arbitrary topological spaces \(X\) and